- Calling high – not always the right idea

 – Which referring partner responds to me the fastest, so I can update my boss on the status?

-- Which referring partner gets my patients appointments the quickest, so my patients don’t complain to my boss, the provider?
+– Referring partner gets my patients appointments the quickest, so my patients don’t complain to my boss, the provider?

-- Which referring partner keeps me updated about the appointment status – so that my patient doesn’t come back to see my provider without having completed the referral visit or the referral notes?
+– How many and which referring partner keeps me updated about the appointment status – so that my patient doesn’t come back to see my provider without having completed the referral visit or the referral notes?

 – Which referring partner closes the loop on the referrals I sent via a visit note, so that I can update the same on my EMR and thereafter can report back to our payers about the referral being `complete”?

-- Which referral partner offers me the path of least resistance?
+– How many and which referral partner office offers me the path of least resistance?
 Aka..
 I just send referrals the way I used to, without having to jump through any new hoops or having to learn a new referral process/software or something else?